Major states snub calls for climate action as U.N. summit wraps up

 “These talks reflect how disconnected country leaders are from the urgency of the science and the demands of their citizens in the streets,” said Helen Mountford, Vice President for Climate and Economics, at the World Resources Institute think-tank.
 “They need to wake up in 2020.”

+The lack of a strong outcome to reinforce the Paris accord raises the stakes for the next big climate summit, in Glasgow in November next year.
+As hosts, British Prime Minister Boris Johnson’s government faces the task of persuading countries to submit more ambitious plans to cut carbon emissions.

-The gathering had been due to end at the two-week mark on Friday but ran on for two extra days - a long delay even by the standards of often torturous climate summits.
+The Madrid summit had been due to end at the two-week mark on Friday but ran on for two extra days - a long delay even by the standards of often torturous climate summits.

+After final decisions were made, Chile’s environment minister Carolina Schmidt - who served as president of the talks - said she was “of mixed emotions”.

-The process set out in that deal hinges on countries ratcheting up emissions cuts next year.
+The process set out in the Paris deal hinges on countries ratcheting up emissions cuts next year.

 The final draft did acknowledge the “significant gap” between existing pledges and the temperature goals adopted in 2015.